 HUD, in its sole discretion, will determine whether property proposed for release falls into any of the categories above and can therefore be removed from the DOT or DORC at closing.

-In order for HUD to release the DOT from any public housing property not referenced above, a PHA must submit a request in accordance with the applicable requirements of other HUD programs and federal authorities, such as disposition under Section 18 of the 1937 Act.
+In order for HUD to release the DOT or DORC from any public housing property not referenced above, a PHA must submit a request in accordance with the applicable requirements of other HUD programs and federal authorities, such as disposition under Section 18 of the Act.

 Approved Amendment to Attachment A of the MTW Agreement.
 For MTW agencies that have not completed this step as part of a previously completed conversion, the PHA must provide an executed amendment to Attachment A of their MTW Agreement with language provided by the PHA’s MTW coordinator.

 Affirmative Fair Housing Marketing Plan (AFHMP).
 For PBRA conversions, evidence that a completed AFHMP (HUD 935.2A) has been submitted for approval to the local Multifamily Regional Center.
+If a PHA is converting more than one project to PBRA, a separate AFHMP must be submitted for each project.
 Typically, the management agent or the entity responsible for marketing (if different) is responsible for completing and submitting the AFHMP.
 If an Project Owner plans to adopt any local or residency preferences, the Project Owner must submit its Tenant Selection Plan along with the AFHMP (see HUD Handbook 4350.3, page 4-4).
-Each Covered Project must have a HUD-approved AFHMP prior to closing.

 The purpose of affirmative marketing is to ensure that individuals of similar income levels in the same housing market area have a like range of housing choices available to them regardless of their race, color, national origin, religion, sex, disability, or familial status.
+The Project Owner may not market or lease any unit not occupied by a household exercising its right to remain in or return to the Covered Project prior to approval of the AFHMP.
+Market or leasing includes the solicitation, distribution, or acceptance of applications or development of a waiting list.

 Estimate of public housing funds available for HAP subsidy.
-The PHA shall provide an estimate of the public housing subsidy that will be used to support payments under the HAP contract in accordance with Section 1.13.B.5.
+The PHA shall provide an estimate of the public housing subsidy that will be used to support payments under the HAP Contract in accordance with Section 1.13.B.5.
 HUD will provide tools for PHAs to make such estimates.

 Transfer of Assistance.
 For all conversions involving a transfer of assistance to a new site, the PHA must submit: